-Recent exhibitions include The Post New, Moore Contemporary, Perth, 2023; Magic Vacuum, Disneyland Paris, Perth, 2023; New Beasts of Burden, Low Gallery, Riga, 2022; An Appetite for Servitude, scatalogicalritesofallnations, London, 2022; Dust Blaster, Savage Garden, Melbourne, 2022; The Last Bastion of Laziness, Metro Arts, Brisbane, 2021; sala-jardín-bar: I Believe in God, Only I Call It Nature, Lodos Gallery, Mexico City, 2021; Cursed to forever bark at your own reflection, No Soy Basurero, Mexico City, 2021; WFH, STATION, Sydney 2020; Teenagers, Lon Gallery, Melbourne, 2019; Jugo, Biquini Wax EPS, Mexico City, 2019; Death, Museé du Strip
+Recent exhibitions include Glue Paintings, Bill’s PC, Fremantle, 2024; The Post New, Moore Contemporary, Perth, 2023; A Commodity Is A Strange Thing, Cellar Door, Sydney; Magic Vacuum, Disneyland Paris, Perth, 2023; New Beasts of Burden, Low Gallery, Riga, 2022; An Appetite for Servitude, scatalogicalritesofallnations, London, 2022; Dust Blaster, Savage Garden, Melbourne, 2022; The Last Bastion of Laziness, Metro Arts, Brisbane, 2021; sala-jardín-bar: I Believe in God, Only I Call It Nature, Lodos Gallery, Mexico City, 2021; WFH, STATION, Sydney 2020; Teenagers, Lon Gallery, Melbourne, 2019; Jugo, Biquini Wax EPS, Mexico City, 2019; A Decadent Defecation, Bus Projects, Melbourne, 2018.

 CV